-The German soprano, Ulrike Hofbauer, studied singing and voice teaching at the Universities of Würzburg and Salzburg, and at the Schola Cantorum Basiliensis in Basel.
-The teachers who influenced her most profoundly were Sabine Schutz, Evelyn Tubb and Anthony Rooley; further musical insights were provided by Christina Pluhar und Andrea Marcon.
+The German soprano, Ulrike Hofbauer, studied singing at the Universities of Wurzburg and Salzburg, where she graduated as a teacher of vocal skills.
+Following this, she continued her studies at the Schola Cantorum Basiliensis in Basel.
+The teachers who influenced her most profoundly were Sabine Schutz, Evelyn Tubb and Anthony Rooley.
+Further musical insights were provided by Christina Pluhar und Andrea Marcon.

-Teaching is also an important part of her life and has taken her to, inter alia, the Universities of Bogota (Colombia), Minsk (Belarus) and the Bayersische Theaterakademie in Munich.
+Teaching is also an important part of Ulrike Hofbauer's life and has taken her to, inter alia, the Universities of Bogota (Colombia), Minsk (Belarus) and the Bayersische Theaterakademie in Munich.